Course Program

 0850-0900 | Introduction to the Day | Dr. Julinor Bacani & Dr. Steve Gorombey | KC 201-203 | |

-0900-1000 | Thyroid nodule imaging: ultrasound, diagnostic correlations, and TIRADS classification | Dr. Adrian Sim | “1.
-Review of basic ultrasound principles pertinent to thyroid imaging.
-An overview of the American College of Radiology (ACR) TIRADS classification for thyroid imaging.
-To review appropriate management of thyroid nodules based on the ACR TIRADS score.” | KC 201-203 |
+0900-1000 | Thyroid nodule imaging: ultrasound, diagnostic correlations, and TIRADS classification | Dr. Adrian Sim | After this session participants will: 1.
+Be able to list three basic ultrasound principles pertinent to thyroid imaging.
+2. Describe the approach of the American College of Radiology (ACR) TIRADS classification for thyroid imaging.
+3. Recognize the appropriate management of thyroid nodules based on the ACR TIRADS score. | KC 201-203 |

 1000-1100 | Thyroid cytology: The Bethesda System, molecular testing, and other essentials for the practicing pathologist | Dr. William C. Faquin | 1.
-Know that The 3rd Edition of the Bethesda System for Thyroid Cytopathology has eliminated the indeterminate category known as FLUS and that the Category III of the Bethesda System for Thyroid Cytopathology is limited to AUS.
-2. Understand how Molecular testing can be very helpful for patient management in patients with indeterminate thyroid FNA results.
-3. Understand how the predominant cytoarchitectural pattern is very useful for classifying thyroid FNA specimens using the Thyroid Bethesda System. | KC 201-203 |
+Recognize that The 3rd Edition of the Bethesda System for Thyroid Cytopathology has eliminated the indeterminate category known as FLUS and that the Category III of the Bethesda System for Thyroid Cytopathology is limited to AUS.
+2. Describe how Molecular testing can be very helpful for patient management in patients with indeterminate thyroid FNA results.
+3. Explain how the predominant cytoarchitectural pattern is very useful for classifying thyroid FNA specimens using the Thyroid Bethesda System. | KC 201-203 |

 1100-1115 | Coffee Break | KC 200 Galleria South | ||

-1115-1215 | Essential elements of malignant thyroid pathology reporting (AKA how to please your endocrinologist!) | Dr. Sana Ghaznavi | “1.
-Recognize the pathologic features that determine DTC risk stratification and subsequent extent of surgery Recognize the pathologic features that determine DTC risk stratification and subsequent radioactive iodine Understand the role of pathology in integration of intraoperative and histological findings to determine the AJCC/TNM stage” | KC 201-203 |
+1115-1215 | Essential elements of malignant thyroid pathology reporting (AKA how to please your endocrinologist!) | Dr. Sana Ghaznavi | 1.
+Recognize the pathologic features that determine DTC risk stratification and subsequent extent of surgery 2.
+Recognize the pathologic features that determine DTC risk stratification and subsequent radioactive iodine 3.
+Explain the role of pathology in integration of intraoperative and histological findings to determine the AJCC/TNM stage | KC 201-203 |

 1215-1315 | Lunch Break | KC 103-105 | ||

 1315-1415 | Case presentations (4 cases, 15 min each) | Dr. Tian Zhu Lu: Cribriform Morular Thyroid Carcinoma, Cytomorphology Dr. Daniel Finlaison: Special Considerations in the Management of Large Cell Neuroendocrine Carcinomas of the Lung Dr. Shubham Shan: They’re not like us!: What to do when it’s not papillary thyroid carcinoma (PTC)?
 Dr. David Twa: Primary hepatic neuroendocrine tumors: a diagnosis of exclusion | Dr. Tian Zhu Lu Objective: When encountering a suspected case of Cribriform Morular Thyroid Carcinoma, the learner should be able to order appropriate ancillary tests and correctly interpret the results.
-Dr. Daniel Finlaison Objective: To examine the rationale for biomarker testing in non-squamous non-small cell carcinomas of the lung Dr. Shubham Shan Objective: Appreciate and identify a few clinical examples of metastases in thyroid cytology specimens through patient case presentation Dr. David Twa Objective: The learner will recognize the importance of Ki67 and mitotic count in grading neuroendocrine tumors (including the appropriate notation), that NETs are cytokeratin positive and that there is no pathognomonic staining pattern for a hepatic cell of origin. | KC 201-203 |
+Dr. Daniel Finlaison Objective: To examine the rationale for biomarker testing in non-squamous non-small cell carcinomas of the lung Dr. Shubham Shan Objective: List two clinical examples of metastases in thyroid cytology specimens through patient case presentations Dr. David Twa Objective: Recognize the importance of Ki67 and mitotic count in grading neuroendocrine tumors (including the appropriate notation), that NETs are cytokeratin positive and that there is no pathognomonic staining pattern for a hepatic cell of origin. | KC 201-203 |

 1415-1515 | Gastroenteropancreatic neuroendocrine neoplasms (NEN) – classifications and updates | Dr. Andrew Belizzi | 1.
 Apply the WHO 2019 GI “Blue Book” neuroendocrine classification to GEP NENs 2.
 Compare and contrast the GEP-NEN and WHO 2021 Lung NEN classifications 3.
-Understand GEP NEN-relevant updates in the WHO 2022 Endocrine and Neuroendocrine Tumour “Blue Book”, including new terminology for small pancreatic neuroendocrine lesions (ie, neuroendocrine microtumour) and erstwhile gangliocytic paraganglioma (composite gangliocytoma/neuroma and neuroendocrine tumour; CoGNET) 4.
-Understand clinically meaningful updates in the etiologic classification of gastric NETs, especially the emerging recognition of PPI-associated tumours 5.
-Gain insight into NET site-specific frequent clinical/diagnostic conundrums | KC 201-203 |
+Recognize GEP NEN-relevant updates in the WHO 2022 Endocrine and Neuroendocrine Tumour “Blue Book”, including new terminology for small pancreatic neuroendocrine lesions (ie, neuroendocrine microtumour) and erstwhile gangliocytic paraganglioma (composite gangliocytoma/neuroma and neuroendocrine tumour; CoGNET) 4.
+Recognize clinically meaningful updates in the etiologic classification of gastric NETs, especially the emerging recognition of PPI-associated tumours 5.
+Distinguish NET site-specific frequent clinical/diagnostic conundrums | KC 201-203 |

 1515-1530 | Coffee Break | KC 200 Galleria South | ||

 1530-1630 | Utilization of immunohistochemistry in endocrine pathology – practical approaches | Dr. Andrew Belizzi | 1.
-Understand the role of general neuroendocrine marker immunohistochemistry in tumour diagnosis, including the specific strengths and limitations of synaptophysin, chromogranin A, and INSM1 2.
+Describe the role of general neuroendocrine marker immunohistochemistry in tumour diagnosis, including the specific strengths and limitations of synaptophysin, chromogranin A, and INSM1 2.
 Apply a panel of immunostains to determine neuroendocrine tumour (NET) site of origin 3.
 Apply a panel of immunostains to determine neuroendocrine carcinoma (NEC) site of origin 4.
 Apply a panel of immunostains to adjudicate the differential diagnosis of NET G3 vs NEC | KC 201-203 |

 1630-1730 | ThyroSPEC: Update in Alberta | Dr. Adrian Box & Dr. Ralf Paschke | 1.
-Attendees will know the indications for using Thyrospec testing to assist in the management of indeterminant thyroid nodules sampled by fine needle aspiration.
-2. Attendees will become familiar with the concept of residual risk of malignancy (ROM) and how to interpret Thyrospec reports to address ROM.
-3. Attendees will become familiar with the utilization of Thyrospec and clinical aspects of thyroid nodule malignancy risk assessment in Calgary. | KC 201-203 |
+Be able to list the indications for using Thyrospec testing to assist in the management of indeterminant thyroid nodules sampled by fine needle aspiration.
+2. Be able to describe the concept of residual risk of malignancy (ROM) and how to interpret Thyrospec reports to address ROM.
+3. Recognize the utilization of Thyrospec and clinical aspects of thyroid nodule malignancy risk assessment in Calgary and how it may differ from their own local practice. | KC 201-203 |

 1730-1745 | Break |